 The organisation takes the security of your data seriously.
 Data is stored in a range of different places, including in your HR file, in the organisation's HR/payroll management systems and in other IT systems (including the organisation's email system).
 We have internal policies and controls in place to try and ensure that your data is not lost, accidentally destroyed, misused or disclosed.
 We will store staff data for no longer than necessary, in accordance with data protection legislation and best practice.

-Most employee data is kept for the duration of the employment contract plus an additional 6 years, with the following exception:
+Most employee data is kept for the duration of the employment contract plus an additional 6 years.
+The Trust's Record Retention Policies, included in its Record of Processing Activities (ROPA), include exceptions to the general retention period.